List of Doctors characters introduced in 2015: Anthony Harker

 Anthony Harker, portrayed by Adam Astill, first appeared on 18 December 2015 and made his final appearance on 20 April 2016.
 Anthony is introduced as a potential choice for practice manager of the Mill, and he is chosen instead of Mrs Tembe (Lorna Laidlaw), his only other competition for the role.
 He takes a dislike to Mrs Tembe, and encourages her to work at another practice, which he achieves.
 When a merger between the Mill and King's Green, another local surgery, is suggested, Anthony is supportive.
 He calls a meeting between himself and the partners at the Mill; Jimmi Clay (Adrian Lewis Morgan), Daniel Granger (Matthew Chambers) and Zara Carmichael (Elisabeth Dermot Walsh), he tries to convince them that the merger would benefit all of them.
 Daniel is later shocked when he hears Anthony talking about bribery in order to achieve the merger.
-Daniel and Zara attend a dinner at Anthony's house, where they meet his wife Trish (Kim Tiddy).
+Daniel and Zara attend a dinner at Anthony's house, where they meet his wife, Trish (Kim Tiddy).
 They bond over their plans for the Mill, but when the pair talk badly about Mrs Tembe, Zara jumps to her defence.
 Days later, Anthony calls a meeting to finalise the merger of the surgeries.
 He is excited to reveal his plans of becoming a partner, expecting the other three partners to be supportive, but he is shocked when the three of them vote against the idea.
 Daniel then provides evidence of Anthony's bribery, and the partners then dismiss Anthony from the Mill.

 For his portrayal of the role, Astill was nominated in the category of Villain of the Year at the 2016 British Soap Awards.
-Laidlaw, who portrays Mrs Tembe, noted the big reaction from viewers to Anthony forcing her character out of the Mill.
+Laidlaw, who portrayed Mrs Tembe, noted the big reaction from viewers to Anthony forcing her character out of the Mill.
 She accredited the reaction to Astill's portrayal of the character, stating that the character is "so evil that people really want to get rid of him".
-She also praised his acting skills, and stated that in real life, he is "the most lovely, sweetest man", so when viewers hate him, she opined that "to create that dislike in such a short amount of time is a real skill".
+She also praised his acting skills, and stated that in real life, he is "the most lovely, sweetest man", so when viewers hate him, she said that "to create that dislike in such a short amount of time is a real skill".
 Following his exit from Doctors, Astill stated that as practice manager, Anthony did a good job "on paper" due to rising patient figures, but as a person, he did not treat the staff well.
-He opined that Anthony was not "out and out evil", commenting specifically on Anthony's friendship with colleague Valerie Pitman (Sarah Moyle) since she had cancer; he explained this is due to his character's mother also having cancer.
-He jokingly gave a "complete unreserved apology" to the viewers of the series for the way his character treated other characters, specifically Mrs Tembe, but hinted that Anthony "might return" in the future.
+He felt that Anthony was not "out and out evil", commenting specifically on Anthony's friendship with colleague Valerie Pitman (Sarah Moyle) since she had cancer.
+He explained this is due to Anthony's mother also having cancer.
+He jokingly gave a "complete unreserved apology" to the viewers of the series for the way Anthony treated other characters, specifically Mrs Tembe, but hinted that Anthony "might return" in the future.